tobor88/Windows_Updates/README.md

 I have added some functionality and improved them wherever I saw fit.

 If you make any changes or find a better way to do something feel free to send it to me so I have it too. :)

-I will also add a script to configure everything needed once everything is said and done.